plum-css/plum/_docs/modules-layout.md

 ## How do I use them?

-Layout classes are applied by appending `.module-l-*` and/or `.module-child-l-*` to a modules base classes.
+Layout classes are applied by appending `.module-l-*` and/or `.module-child-l-*` to one of a modules base classes.

 ## Notes